superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

   on the project.
 Refer to the project for tips on caching the PLT.
 - Customize the `mix test` command to include [code coverage](https://hexdocs.pm/mix/main/Mix.Tasks.Test.html#module-coverage) checks.
 - Add Node setup and caching if `npm` assets are part of the project's test suite.
+- Add a step to run [mix_audit](https://github.com/mirego/mix_audit).
+This provides a `mix deps.audit` task to scan a project's Mix dependencies for known Elixir security vulnerabilities
+- Add a step to run [`mix hex.audit`](https://hexdocs.pm/hex/Mix.Tasks.Hex.Audit.html).
+  This shows all Hex dependencies that have been marked as retired, which the package maintainers no longer recommended using.

 ### Benefits of Caching